mozilla/webextension-polyfill/README.md

 This library is built as a **UMD module** (Universal Module Definition), and so it can also be used with module bundlers (and explicitly tested on both **webpack** and **browserify**) or AMD module loaders.

+Be aware that when used with module bundlers, the polyfill module does not define the `browser` object in the global namespace (i.e. `window`), but is only available in the file that imports it.
+To define the `browser` object  globally, [import the `register` file](#Polyfilling-the-browser-global-with-module-bundlers) instead.

 **src/background.js**:
 ```javascript
 var browser = require("webextension-polyfill");